 Campaign Tool: This tool helps keep us organized.
 With it, we’re able to make sure all campaign assets (emails, pages, posts, etc.) are all in one place.
 We also create tracking URLs from the campaign tool, which we use for paid advertising for the campaign.

-Landing Pages and Forms: We’ve got to collect lead information, so we use HubSpot’s landing page and form tool to present our webinar and white paper offers, send follow-up emails, and deliver the offer.
+Landing Pages and Forms: We’ve got to collect lead information, so we use HubSpot’s landing page and form tool to present our webinar and white paper offers, send follow-up emails, and deliver the offers.

 Source: FDA Group

-List Tool: We use the list tool to segment The FDA Group’s existing contacts and make sure we’re including and excluding the right contacts based on their persona, and level of authority within their own company, among other criteria.
+List Tool: We use the list tool to segment The FDA Group’s existing contacts and make sure we’re including and excluding the right contacts based on their persona and level of authority within their own company, among other criteria.
 We also use the list tool to keep tabs on the number of webinar registrants as the campaign is in progress.